whoisaditya/golang-task/README.md

    - Create a `.env` file based on the `.env.example` file and set your environment variables, including database credentials, JWT secret, etc.

 4. **Database Setup**:
-   - Set up the required database (e.g., MySQL, PostgreSQL) and update the database credentials in the `.env` file.
+   - Set up the required PostgreSQL database and update the database credentials in the `.env` file.

 5. **Run the Application**:
    ```